ALib C++ Library

 Box box= myObject;

 a pointer to a singleton of type VTable<MyType> is needed.
-The use of class Singleton allows to create such singletons "on-the-fly" without the need of a corresponding global object definition.
+The use of class Singleton allows creating such singletons "on-the-fly" without the need of a corresponding global object definition.

 9.2 Alternatives